 Students can continue building on that training through additional postsecondary education, specialization, and stackable career growth.

-Graduates move forward with practical skills, technical preparation, and stronger access to real workforce opportunity across Charlotte County and Southwest Florida.
+Graduates move forward with practical skills, technical preparation, and stronger access to workforce opportunity across Charlotte County and Southwest Florida.

 For employers and site selectors, that signals a community investing intentionally in the workforce needed for long-term growth.